rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

 In SAFe, a Systems Team is a specialised team responsible for maintaining the development
 <strong>environment</strong> used by Agile development Teams and
 for <strong> end-to-end solutions testing</strong>.

+PROTIP: SAFe does not address directly how people get bonuses and raises, which can have major impact.

 ## Videos